litzenberger/seneca-wflow/README.md

 # Basic Idea

-Setup a way to orchastrate the services.
+Simple way to organize the flow of business processes.

 # Examples: